CortexFoundation/tech-doc/model-writing-tutorial.md

-# AI Models for Cortex Tutorial
+# Write & Upload AI Models to Cortex

+# Introduction

+Cortex is currently the _only_ public blockchain that allows on-chain execution of machine learning models.
+Every step of the inference is transparent to the public, verified by blockchain consensus.

+A few vocabulary essential for the rest of the tutorial:

+**CVM-Runtime**:

+An open-source deterministic machine learning framework written in C++.
+During runtime, the CVM (Cortex Virtual Machine) executes your models via CVM-Runtime.
+It is comparable to other frameworks such as MXNet, TensorFlow etc. with the important distinction that it is deterministic.

+**MRT**:

+MRT (written in Python) is one of the most important parts of CVM-Runtime.
+It quantizes and prepares your model for on-chain execution by CVM-Runtime.
+At the risk of oversimplification, MRT compresses and converts your model from floating point to integer only so that its execution is efficient and deterministic across different devices.
+The original research was endorsed by the official team of Amazon MXNet and the details can be read [here](https://medium.com/apache-mxnet/quantizing-neural-network-models-in-mxnet-for-strict-consistency-on-blockchain-b5c950674866).

-In this tutorial, we will write a simple handwritten digit recognition model and convert it via MRT for uploading to the Cortex blockchain.
+In this tutorial, we will write a simple handwritten digit recognition model, convert it via MRT, and upload it to the Cortex blockchain so that it can be executed on-chain.

-There will be 4 main stages
+We will work through be 4 main stages

-(1) Install CVM-Runtime & MRT & other dependencies.
+(1) Install CVM-Runtime (including MRT) and other dependencies.

-CVM-Runtime a deterministic machine learning framework (written in C++) that execute your models on the Cortex blockchain during the runtime.
-An integral part of CVM-Runtime is MRT (written in Python), which prepares your model for CVM-Runtime.

 (2) Train a model using the MXNet framework.

-(3) Quantize the trained model using MRT.
+(3) Quantize the model trained in stage (2) using MRT.

 (4) Upload the model

-### Prerequisites:

-- A Linux System (if you don't have access to a Linux system locally, you can open a Linux EC2 Instance on AWS and connect it to your editor via ssh.
-There will be a more detailed bonus tutorial on how to set this up - for now, here are the general steps to setting up a Linux system on AWS.
-Play around with it and use google if you get stuck.
-You're always welcomed to ask questions in our Telegram group.

-> (1) Go to AWS console, set up an EC20 Ubuntu (Ubuntu is one of the most user-friendly Linux systems) Instance.

-> (2) Start a folder named `.ssh`, put in your key pair and start a text file named `config`

-> (3) Open the command palette in Visual Studio code (`command + P` in Mac), type in
-> `> Remote-SSH: Connect to Host`
-> Then choose `Add New SSH Host`.

-> Type in your address `ubuntu@your-aws-instance-public-ip`

-> Substitute in your own public ip here.
-Note that each time you restart your instance, the public ip changes, so you need to reconfigure upon each restart.

-> Type in the absolute path to your configuration file.
-Your path should end with something like `/.ssh/config`
+**Prerequisites:**

+- A machine with the Linux Operating System <sup>[1]</sup>.
+The official implementation is currently only in Linux, but if you're passionate about implementing CVM-Runtime in a different operating system, pull requests are more than welcomed!

 - A machine with GPU and CUDA installed properly for your Linux version.

+- Willingness to debug for yourself.
+While we seek to be as comprehensive as possible in this tutorial, we cannot cover all the idiosyncrasies of different machines and environments.

+If you encounter any problems during the course, feel free to reach out to our core dev team via our [Telegram](https://t.me/CortexOfficialEN) or [Twitter](https://twitter.com/CTXCBlockchain/).
+We seek to constantly improve our documentation.

+Let's get started!

+# Tutorial

-# Install CVM-runtime
+## Stage I: Install CVM-runtime and Other Dependencies

-## 1. Git clone the repository
+### 1. Git clone the CVM-runtime repository

 ```bash
 git clone -b wlt https://github.com/CortexFoundation/cvm-runtime.git